Earning miles and points from credit cards is one way to save big money on travel. But you'll need the “right” card for you.

 Free checked bag benefit varies by airline

 And not every free checked bag benefit is the same among the airlines' credit cards:

 - American Airlines: The Citi AAdvantage Platinum Select ($95 annual fee) waives the checked bag fee on one bag each for you and up to four companions on the same domestic itinerary.

 - Delta Airlines: The American Express Gold Delta SkyMiles Credit Card ($95 annual fee) provides a free checked bag for you and up to eight companions on the same domestic itinerary.

 - JetBlue Airlines: The Barclays JetBlue Plus ($99 annual fee) offers a free checked bag for you and up to three companions on the same domestic itinerary.

-- United Airlines: The Chase United Explorer card ($95 annual fee) has the worst free checked bag benefit.
+- United Airlines: The Chase United Explorer card ($95 annual fee, waived the first year) has the worst free checked bag benefit.
 Only you and one companion can get a free checked bag on the same domestic itinerary.

 As you can see, the benefits vary widely among the different airlines.
 Most airlines have multiple versions of their cards as well, so review their benefits and choose wisely based on what is most important to you.